kgisl/pythonFDP/docs/ThinkPython2.md

 **B.4.
 Hashtables 207**

 not be the best option.
-There are other data structures (seehttp://en.wikipedia.org/ wiki/Red- black_tree) that can implementaddandgetin log time, but that’s still not as good as constant time, so let’s move on.
+There are other data structures (see http://en.wikipedia.org/wiki/Red- black_tree) that can implement add and getin log time, but that’s still not as good as constant time, so let’s move on.

 One way to improveLinearMapis to break the list of key-value pairs into smaller lists.
 Here’s an implementation calledBetterMap, which is a list of 100 LinearMaps.
 As we’ll